kkinnear/zpst/doc/commands.md

 formatting output for the argument binding vector.
 In this case, you can supply a function which will be called with the entire argument binding vector, and you can have this function craft a reasonable `zprint` options map.
-Here is a function which simply return the standard `zprint` options for printing the binding vector:
+Here is a function which simply returns the standard `zprint` options for printing the binding vector:

 ```clojure